-If you’re debating studying Functional Skills Maths, Functional Skills English, or Functional Skills ICT course, our FAQs answer common questions like ‘Is Functional Skills equivalent to GCSE?’ and ‘Will my university accept them?’.
+If you’re debating studying Functional Skills Maths or Functional Skills English, our FAQs answer common questions like ‘Is Functional Skills equivalent to GCSE?’ and ‘Will my university accept them?’.

-Functional Skills Level 2 courses were devised by the UK Government to help improve the literary, numeracy and Information Communication Technology (ICT) skills of people in the UK.
-As such, you can take Functional Skills Maths
+Functional Skills Level 2 courses were devised by the UK Government to help improve the literacy and numeracy skills of people in the country.
+As such, you can take Functional Skills Maths and Functional Skills English.

-As Functional Skills Level 2 courses equip you with such desirable skills and are regulated by the government, Functional Skills provide transferable qualifications that relate to many areas.
+As Functional Skills Level 2 courses equip you with such desirable skills and are regulated by the government, they provide transferable qualifications that relate to many areas.
 This includes popular sectors, such as: